Richard-WYZ/DECO3500_DesignProject_Team_LateBu/Documentation/DesignProcessOverview.md

 - **Outcome:** A **hybrid digital–physical system** encouraging both planned and spontaneous cooking events.

 ### Inspiration
-Drawing on social computing precedents and location-based interaction theory, we examined:
+Starting from [interview](../Documentation/Iteration2/Interview_and_Observation_Findings.md), drawing on social computing precedents and location-based interaction theory, we examined:
 - Food as a **universal social bridge**.
 - The role of **spatial visibility** (e.g., bulletin boards, displays) in inviting participation.
 - **Previous examples** such as recipe walls and QR-based event boards.